zustmornah/RESTful-API-with-firebase-functions-typescript/README.md

-# Firebase NodeJS RESTful app with Auth middleware
+# Firebase NodeJS RESTful API with Auth middleware

-# Building RESTful HTTP APIs with Cloud Functions, Firestore, Express and TypeScript
+# Building RESTful HTTP API with Cloud Functions, Firestore, Express and TypeScript

 You will need a Firebase project and firebase tools cli